bOmbuki/Load-Demand-Estimation-and-Generation-Sizing-through-Xendee-API/README.md

    input folders respectively)
 Merges all the time series data into one file for use in generation optimization
 ##### folder_creator.py and plot_creator.py
-- folder_creator.py has a function that creates a system of folders that will store the preprocessed data at all stages on one's desktop
+- folder_creator.py has a function that creates a system of folders that will store the preprocessed data at all stages on one's desktop - this data will be used to train SARIMAX and SARIMA models for future demand prediction.
 - plot_creator.py has a function that is called to create the load curves for each proposed microgrid site.
 ##### api_Optimization
 - This section of code is a takes the merged times series data, location data, solar irradiance data from NASA or NREL, and the cost of various generation